neffercarrillo/security-plus/notes/README.md

 - drp handles a disaster
 - redundant site is an alternative site for backup
 - hot site is a fully equipped backup facility. very expensive.
-- warm site is a partially equippted backup site that can become operational within days of a primary site disruption
+- warm site is a partially equipped backup site that can become operational within days of a primary site disruption
 - cold site is a site with no immediate equipment or infrastructure.
 - mobile site uses independent and portable units like trailers or tents to deliver recovery capabilities
 - virtual site uses cloud based environments